Article

 How does the EU Taxonomy work with SFDR?

-Navigating the complexities of ESG compliance demands a clear understanding and a well-defined strategy.
+Navigating the complexities of sustainability compliance demands a clear understanding and a well-defined strategy.

-Below are essential steps to ensure effective ESG compliance.
+Below are 3 essential steps to ensure effective compliance.

-Creating a robust ESG strategy starts with defining key performance indicators (KPIs) aligned with international sustainability standards, such as those from the Global Reporting Initiative and the International Sustainability Standards Board.
+Creating a robust sustainability strategy starts with defining key performance indicators (KPIs) aligned with international sustainability standards, such as those from the Global Reporting Initiative and the International Sustainability Standards Board.

 This strategy should also incorporate climate-related financial disclosures and targets for reducing GHG emissions.
-By embedding ESG factors into corporate governance, companies can ensure that ESG considerations are integrated into strategic decision-making processes.
+By embedding ESG factors into corporate governance, companies can ensure ESG considerations are integrated into strategic decision-making.

-Effective ESG compliance relies heavily on accurate and timely data.
-Implementing robust data management practices is crucial for tracking and reporting ESG measures such as carbon emissions and environmental health.
+Compliance relies heavily on accurate and timely data.
+Implementing robust data management practices is crucial for tracking and reporting sustainability metrics, including carbon emissions and environmental health.

-This involves investing in technologies that support the collection and verification of ESG data, ensuring transparency and reliability in disclosures.
-Financial institutions and asset managers should enhance their capacity to handle large datasets, enabling detailed analysis and informed decision-making on climate-related risks and opportunities.
+This involves investing in technologies that support the collection and verification of sustainability data to ensure transparent, reliable disclosures.
+Organisations, including companies and financial institutions, should enhance their capacity to handle large datasets, enabling detailed analysis and informed decision-making on climate-related risks and opportunities.

 These audits help identify areas for improvement and ensure alignment with ESG regulatory landscapes.
-Organisations should prepare their annual reports to include detailed ESG disclosures, ensuring these documents meet the standards set by regulatory bodies and address the due diligence obligations required under various disclosure regulations.
+Organisations should prepare their annual reports to include detailed sustainability disclosures, ensuring they meet regulatory standards and address due diligence obligations under applicable disclosure regulations.

-By following these steps, companies can better manage their ESG obligations, contribute to sustainable finance, and position themselves favourably in a marketplace that increasingly values sustainability and transparency.
+By following these steps, companies can better manage their sustainability obligations, contribute to sustainable finance, and position themselves favourably in a marketplace that increasingly values sustainability and transparency.

 How KEY ESG can help

-KEY ESG enables FMPs and companies to automate and centralise their ESG data collection, KPI calculations, reporting and management.
+KEY ESG enables companies, investors, and financial market participants to automate and centralise their sustainability data collection, KPI calculations, reporting and management.
 Notably, the software is updated for the latest legislative developments.

 Contact a member of our team to learn more.
-Alternatively, book a free demo to see how our software could simplify ESG management.
+Alternatively, book a free demo to see how our software could simplify sustainability management.

 Fill in the form below